KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/pegs.md

 The user sends their tokens (such as tokenized `KMD`) to the Pegs Module, which locks the tokens against further spending for the duration of Pegs usage.

 Once the funds are locked, the Pegs Module makes available to the user native coins from the Pegs-related Smart Chain.
 The exchange rate between the user's deposited tokens and the native Smart Chain coins is determined by the data-driven rate of exchange.

+The user may only withdraw up to `80%` of the financial value of the locked external cryptocurrency funds.
+The other `20%` is held as a collateralized loan, available to assist in maintaining the stablecoin's value, if necessary.

 In this manner, the native Smart Chain coins become the intended stablecoin.